-Spirit/Breath/Wind: Ruach (Strong’s 7307) (resh, vav, chet) Root: ר֫וּחַ (resh, vav, chet) [Pronounced roo-akh.
-Rhymes with Bach.]
-The word ruach is translated in 3 different ways: breath, spirit and wind.
-Although sometimes it is clear that one word is the better translation, for the most part these words are interchangeable, starting with the very first time… Continue reading Spirit/Breath: Is your “ruach” activated?
+Spirit/Breath/Wind: Ruakh (Strong’s 7307) (resh, vav, chet) Root: ר֫וּחַ (resh, vav, chet) Sounds like: Roo-akh.
+(Rhymes with Bach).
+The word ruakh is translated in 3 different ways: breath, spirit and wind.
+Although sometimes it is clear that one word is the better translation, for the most part these words are interchangeable, starting with the very… Continue reading Spirit/Breath: Is your “RUAKH” activated?

-Life, alive, living: chayim (Strong’s 2416) Root: חָי (chet, yod) [Pronounced khah'-ee] Forty-five years ago today I took my first breath on this planet.
+Life, alive, living: khayim (Strong’s 2416) Root: חָי (chet, yod) [Pronounced khah'-ee] Sounds like: kha'yeem Forty-five years ago today I took my first breath on this planet.
 My mother’s womb was my first abode, the planet earth was my second… and so it is for every human.
-The Genesis account of human creation reads like this: Genesis 2:7… Continue reading Life: What is the point of you?
+The Genesis account of human creation reads like… Continue reading Khayim: LIFE- What is the point of you?

-Hope (expectation): Tikvah (Strong's 8615b) Root: תִּקְוָ֥ה (tav, qof, vav, hey) I recently completed the Canadian Mental Health First Aid course which included a very detailed session on depression.
+Hope (expectation): Tiqvah (Strong's 8615) Root: qavah (to wait) Hebrew script: תִּקְוָ֥ה (tav, qof, vav, hey) Sounds like: teek'vah I recently completed the Canadian Mental Health First Aid course which included a very detailed session on depression.
 One of the key symptoms of depression is a feeling of hopelessness.
 Depression is not a modern phenomenon.… Continue reading Tiqvah: be HOPE-filled not hopeless